Single-unit study

 EFB222 Introduction to Applied Econometrics

 This unit provides a thorough and practical treatment of regression analysis, including the foundations of statistical and mathematical concepts and skills.
 The statistical and mathematical knowledge and skills taught in this unit are essential in contemporary economic and financial practice with regression analysis the most widely used econometric modelling technique in the fields of economics, finance, accounting and many others.
 The unit aims to develop students' knowledge of econometric techniques and to apply these to the analysis of business data.
-Students will develop regression modelling techniques and also the ability to interpret statistical output.
-This unit serves as a developmental unit to prepare you for further units in Econometrics.
+You will develop regression modelling techniques and also the ability to interpret statistical output.
+This unit serves as a developmental unit to prepare you for further units in the major.

 EFB226 Environmental Economics and Policy